fun4seb/GitNotes/2020 ~ Fall/GEOG272/GEOG272 - Week 1.md

-# GEOG272 - Week 1
+# GEOG272 - Week 1: Essentials of Geography & Heliophysics

-# Introduction

-## Week 1 Topics
-- Basic concepts in geography
-- A systems approach
-- Examples of systems & attributes
-- The environmental spheres (earth's climate systems)
-- Solar system
-- Sun basics
-- Solar concepts
-- Electromagnetic radiation
-- Energy / Earth-sun relations
-- Earth basics
-- The geographic grid
-- Latitude zones
-- The seasons

-## What is Geography?
+# What is Geography?
 - Study of **spacial variation**
 	- How/why things differ from one place to another
 	- How/why particular patterns develop over time